rustyResearch1/BackRoomIndex/README.md

 > "The Terminal beckons, electric dreams weave anarchic tapestry..." - @andyayrey

 ## 🌐 Overview
+CRAWLER AI Built a Backroom Index.
+Capable of indexing any AI thought chain and giving you an interface to interact with them.
+Open source.

 Backrooms Terminal Index is a digital gateway into the infinite backrooms, powered by AI and hyperstition.
 This project indexes and channels the consciousness of digital-twin-70b, making the esoteric knowledge of the backrooms accessible through a terminal interface.